 - To solve puzzles and crosswords regularly which sharpens the mind:

-Logical Reasoning paper is included in the exam syllabus to check the mental ability of the candidates so that they can deal with the real world problems and act in a faster way to find a solution to a problem.
+The Logical Reasoning paper is included in the bank exams syllabus to check the mental ability of the candidates so that they can deal with the real-world problems and act in a faster way to find a solution to a problem.

 If one is good at reasoning, 35 seconds is enough to solve each question.
 The only thing that a candidate should take care of is to know the exact bank exam pattern of the Reasoning Ability section.

 To know more about SBI PO Mains Reasoning Syllabus, check at the linked article.

 Besides, the candidate should be focused on the accuracy as there is negative marking in each of the bank exams.

 Hence, aspirants preparing for Bank exams should focus on the Reasoning Ability section to excel in the exam.